 Påfallande är det dock att de dräkter som nu kunnat påvisas i Hedeby i sig måsta vara ganska kompletta med ett tiotal plagg i mans- och åtminstone fyra i kvinnodräkten.
 Linneplaggen, som man ju måste räkna med har funnits, har av allt att döma inte varit mycket annorlunda i formen eller i placeringen i dräkten utan huvudsakligen avvikit ifråga om materialet.

-According to Hägg, even the coarser weaves could not have been inferior material, seeing as they were dyed, and that they show no traces of having been mended before they were used as caulking.
+The undertunic fragments vary in coarseness, but even the coarser weaves could not have been inferior material, seeing as they were dyed, and show no traces of having been mended before they were used as caulking (Hägg 1984, p.
+50).

-Fragment 72C is part of the shoulder of a tunic made of coarse cloth in tabby weave.
+Fragment 72C is part of a tunic (or dress) made of coarse woollen tabby.
 The fragment is 28 cm long and 29 cm wide.
-The original edges remain in some places, but are very worn.
-Traces of a seam remain at the upper edge, where it would have stitched together the front and back of the garment.
+Some of the edges of the fragment are original, although very worn.
+There is traces of a shoulder seam along the 7 cm long upper edge of the fragment, where it would have stitched together the front and back of the garment.

+Fragment 73 is another tunic fragment made of coarse woollen tabby.
 The fragment is 28 cm long and 24 cm wide.
-This fragment is, overall, less well preserved than 72C.
-Due to the edges being worn, the pattern can be interpreted only in general terms.
-It is therefore not possible to conclude on whether they are from the same tunic or not.
+It is, overall, less well preserved than 72C.
+Due to the wear and fraying of the edges, the pattern can be interpreted only in general terms.
+It is therefore not possible to determine whether 73 and 72C are from the same tunic (Hägg 1984, p.
+49).

 The original shape of the neck opening is uncertain.
-In addition, fragment 73 has a wider shoulder piece and sharper curvature of the armhole than 72C.
-The fabric quality of the two pieces is almost identical, however, the thread setting differs somewhat.
+Furthermore fragment 73 has a wider shoulder piece and sharper curvature of the armhole than 72C.
+However, the fabric quality of the two pieces is almost identical.

 Dieser Gruppe stehen einige andere Fragmente gegenüber.
 Das eine (Fragment 18) stellt den Abschnitt von der Taille bis zur Schulter eines sehr eng geschnittenen Gewandes dar, ein anderes (Fragment 55 A) stammt vom Unterteil eines gleichfalls sehr eng geschnittenen kleidungsstückes.
 Die Musterteile bestehen hier aus bandartigen Streifen, die seitlich miteinander vernäht sind.
 Außerdem haben die beiden Fragmente noch gemeinsam, daß sie an der Taille abgeschnitten sind.
 Dieses Hemd war also zweiteilig, wobei einem Oberteil ein unterer Schurzteil angenäht war.